 In an open-ended fund, you can buy and sell at any point in time, but in a close-ended fund, you have to wait till the lock-in period is over like three yrs, five yrs, etc

 Mutual funds are a good destination for investment when made from the long-term point of view.
 The IPO of the mutual fund is called – NFO – New fund offer.

 While investing in mutual funds you must have a look at the ratio of funds allotment which is in the form of Debt: Equity; Debt is Debentures, when an MF is allocating more money in Debt than, the returns from it would be average but at the same time risk would also be less; and vice-versa.

 Note: Nowadays, one can also buy insurance + Mutual Fund together, which is called as ULIP, it will give you two benefits: Insurance + Returns.

 SIP: Systematic Investment Plan, herein instead of paying the whole money at the end of the year, you pay the premium every month on the month just like the EMI.

 G: Growth, D: Dividend

-In Dividend Mutual Funds you get the net profit they make at the end of every year and its NAV remain the same but, the growth Mutual Fund will never give returns per annum basis, the profit they get, they reinvest to make more profits out of it and hence the NAV also rises accordingly.
+In Dividend Mutual Funds you get the net profit they make at the end of every year, and its NAV remains the same but, the growth Mutual Fund will never give returns per annum basis, the profit they get, they reinvest to make more profits out of it, and hence the NAV also rises accordingly.

 Note: The maximum returns are from the mutual funds which have an investment in the small and Mid-cap companies.

-For best returns select the top 10 companies from the point above to get more returns that even mutual funds.
+For best returns, select the top 10 companies from the point above to get more returns than even mutual funds.